 Completed course grades are posted to MyInfo on the 15th and end of every month.
-Final grades and updated GPAs are posted within five (5) business days after the official last day of the term.
+Final grades and updated GPAs are posted within seven (7) business days after the official last day of the term (excluding students registered within OCICU/College Consortium courses, as other institutions may take longer to process and release final grades).
 Grades posted monthly are visible in MyInfo by selecting the Student Transcripts option.
 Calculation of term and cumulative grade point averages is completed after all grades are submitted and are posted at the end of every term.
 End-of-term grades are visible by selecting the Final Grades option in MyInfo.